WRITING STYLE: 4/5

 Let’s talk about the storyline

-The students that have applied to the Dale Medical College in
+The students that have applied to the Dale Medical College in are many.
+They come from different family backgrounds, different upbringings, with a different set of expectations and different skill sets.

 Some come willingly while some have been made to carry the heavy load of parental expectations.